 For added simplicity, we can use the Uleska Platform as an example for ease.
 The short API logic Uleska uses to run security testing is consistent for every project.
 This means regardless of the project logic or the CI/CD system being used, the same template can be used.
 Not only does it ease the job of adding DevSecOps to the CI/CD pipeline but it makes it quicker and easier for security changes to be made since they’re configured outside the main CI/CD logic.

 Doing DevSecOps right is a fine balance.
 If it’s approached as a simple automation task, it’s likely to result in clunky connections to an ever growing list of security tools, as well as large lists of security issues being thrown back at developers - and more delays to code being released.
 As if everybody didn’t already have enough on their plate?

 DevSecOps processes in many companies are immature, but maturing.
 This means the tech, tools and processes are continually evolving as improvements are being made.

-However if this logic is based within the CI/CD pipeline, this results in continual requests to update the pipeline logic.
-Given there’s already lots of pipeline requests and changes going on for other reasons, this means security has to compete for time, resources and capacity.
+However, if this logic is based within the CI/CD pipeline, this results in continual requests to update the pipeline logic.
+Given there are already lots of pipeline requests and changes going on for other reasons, this means security has to compete for time, resources and capacity.

 Although there’s a good case for saying the CI/CD pipeline isn’t the place to hold the logic or code to do DevSecOps, but if not there, where would it live?
 This is the reason the Uleska Platform has separated the setup and configuration of DevSecOps away from the core CI/CD pipeline, whilst still being driven by it.